Setup and settingsWhy won't the USB cable I use for my other devices work on Chromecast?

 After one hour, reboot your Chromecast device by following the steps below that match the sender device you’re using:

-- Mobile Device: Open your Chromecast app > Select your Chromecast device > Touch the Menu button in the top right corner > Touch "Reboot Chromecast"
+- Mobile Device: Open your Chromecast app > Select your Chromecast device card > Touch the Menu button in the top right corner > Touch "Reboot Chromecast"

 - Computer: Open your Chromecast app > Click “Settings” next to your Chromecast device > Click "Reboot Chromecast"